greg-mbugua/real-estate-project/readme.md

 GEOGREY MBUGUA

 ## DESCRIPTION OF PROJECT
-This project is about a landing page of an estate which is demostrated using hpertext markup language and cascading styling sheet.
+This project is about a landing page of an estate, which is demostrated using hypertext markup language and cascading styling sheet.

 ## PROJECT SETUP INSTRUCTION
-This project is allso found in other medias.
+This project is also found in other medias.

 ## TECHNOLOGIES USED
 HTML